See if WATCHMAN may be right for you

 WATCHMAN is covered for eligible Medicare patients who meet certain national coverage criteria.
 It’s also covered by an increasing number of commercial insurers.
 Your cardiologist’s office may be able to help you find out what your coverage is.

 WATCHMAN is different from blood thinners not only in how it works, but in how much it costs.
-While warfarin must be taken every day for life and represents an ongoing cost, WATCHMAN is a one-time procedure and one-time cost.
+While blood thinners must be taken every day for life and represents an ongoing cost, WATCHMAN is a one-time procedure and one-time cost.
 This means WATCHMAN can save you money over time.

 Finding a WATCHMAN Medical Center